 Next came cutting out phone time for myself.

 In the moment, I never realized how much of my time was spent on my phone screen.
 Working on social networks is an income for me, but there should have been boundaries.
 When I’m on my phone, I am distracted, mute, and unaware of what is around me.
 This tells my son my phone is more important than what’s around and sets a horrible example as he learns how to interact with the world.

 How is he supposed to know what good eye contact is?
 How is he supposed to know how to conversate?
 How is he supposed to interact when he has nothing to learn from?

 After cutting out phone time around him I truly saw a difference in him interacting with us.
 But something that really stuck out to me was how he changed emotionally.
 He became more loving and less frustrated.
 Why?
 Because he got the attention he should have gotten in the first place and wasn’t met with the blank wall that was me on my phone.

 I needed to make an intentional effort to socialize.

-As a stay at home mom, it’s easy to be isolated within the walls of your home.
-Some other things we did for Isaiah was signing him up for speech therapy twice a week for 30 minutes, having him play with kids that are around his age, bringing him outside more, and exposing him to different settings, toys, and activities on a daily basis.
+As a stay-at-home mom, it’s easy to be isolated within the walls of your home.
+Some other things we did for Isaiah were signing him up for speech therapy twice a week for 30 minutes, having him play with kids that are around his age, bringing him outside more, and exposing him to different settings, toys, and activities on a daily basis.

 Today Isaiah is now 20 months old.
 After 2 months of speech therapy and the other changes, Isaiah now knows how to say about 10 words along with the expected gibberish.
 He also shows interest in wanting to learn and repeat things.